deafelimuplus/sign-language-dictionary-tutorial/README.md

 ![Test to send a message on Messenger](https://github.com/deafelimuplus/sign-language-dictionary-tutorial/blob/main/images/testSendMessenger.gif)

-6. Now you have seen how communications with Messenger work, write a code for looking up a word for sign language and then send a video to the [**Messenger app**](https://www.messenger.com/).
+6. Now you have seen how communications with Messenger work.
+You will write a code that enable sign language dictionary to look up a word for sign language and then send a video to the [**Messenger app**](https://www.messenger.com/).
 	* Writing a code that sends a video if the word is found in the dictionary.
-If the word is not found, send a text.
+If the word is not in the dictionary, send a text.
 	* In **messenger.js** file, you will write your own code **how to search and send a video url to Facebook Messenger**.
 In the below code, it sends a video url.

 	```node.js